Features

 Garcia discussed this, Algoma’s imminent transition to EAF production, and the increased risks of trade with the United States during SMU’s monthly Community Chat.

-Domestic hot-rolled (HR) coil prices declined this week for a third straight week.
+Domestic hot-rolled (HR) coil prices declined last week for a third straight week.
 Most offshore markets bucked the trend and gained ground.
 Once again, uncertainty around tariffs caused US prices to slip as buyers moved to the sidelines.
 It’s unclear to date whether the 90-day pause on the more extreme “reciprocal” tariffs, announced by President Trump on Wednesday, would see buyers return to the market.

 Stephanie Ritenbaugh